"Fantastic insight into the procedural aspects as well as the substantive law" of large-scale money laundering cases."

 Across the board, regulators are ramping up supervision and enforcement action to ensure that AML procedures are strictly adhered to and criminal activity is detected on a zero-tolerance basis.

 How we can help

 We are expert in advising both individuals and organisations who find themselves caught in the fight against financial crime.

 From those accused of perpetrating “high-end” money laundering arising from major frauds, terrorist activity and international corruption, to those suspected of facilitating it further along the laundering process.
 Whether payments are electronic or cash-based, used to purchase crypto, financial or physical property assets; whether parties are knowingly or unwittingly involved – we can assist.

-We also regularly advise those who might be considered enablers - lawyers, trust and company formation agents, investment banks and fund managers, accountants and real estate agents - on the regulatory and criminal law consequences of AML investigations, be they suspects or witnesses.
+We regularly advise lawyers, trust and company formation agents, investment banks and fund managers, accountants and real estate agents - on the regulatory and criminal law consequences of AML investigations, be they suspects or witnesses.

 The legislation underpinning the UK’s AML regime is wide-ranging and complex.
 We pride ourselves on providing practical, commercial advice.